WattageGuy/IoT-Intercom/README.md

 ![ESP Web flasher](https://i.imgur.com/V93LNZp.png)
 </br>_Figure 3.1 image that choose ESP Web Flasher website with erase and upload_

-Before connecting to the device its recomended to turn off Safe-Boot in Atom global settings.
+Before connecting to the device its recommended to turn off Safe-Boot in Atom global settings.
 After this you will be able to connect to the device from the
 COM3 interface on Windows.
 On mac you will need to find the device adress, this can be done with terminal command: ```ls /dev/```, it should look something like ```/dev/tty.usbserial-0001```.
 Set this under the device adress (list) option in Atom global settings.
-Now you should bee able to sucessfully connect to the serial communication in Atoms terminal (click Connect Device).
+Now you should bee able to successfully connect to the serial communication in Atoms terminal (click Connect Device).

 ## Circuit Diagram - Putting everything together
 When Atom is up and running and your successfully able to communicate with the development board its time to make all the circuitry.
 For this tutorial a bread board is used as described earlier.
-You will end with a bread board looking something like this below:
+You should end up with a bread board looking something like this below:
 </br>![Bread board fritzing](fritzing/breadboard.png)

-For thoose of you that want to use something else or design a PCB here is the schematic:
+For those of you that want to use something else or design a PCB here is the schematic:
 </br>![Schematic fritzing](fritzing/schematic.png)

-Refering to the bread board image you can connect the component in which order you want.
+Referring to the bread board image you can connect the component in which order you want.
 But I would recommend connecting LED first, and even connecting a battery source to understand how LED, current, and resistors are working.
-If you are using another LED and dont feel confident about reading resistor cheet you can use [this](https://circuitdigest.com/calculators/led-resistor-calculator) website.
+If you are using another LED and do not feel confident about reading resistor cheat you can use [this](https://circuitdigest.com/calculators/led-resistor-calculator) website.

 Now I recommend connecting both buttons accordingly to the bread board image.
-The resistor that is being used acts as a pull-down resistor which garantes correct value from button.
+The resistor that is being used acts as a pull-down resistor which guarantees correct value from button.

-The last compontent on the bread board is the buzzer that is connected with PWM and ground.
-PWM is a pulse-width modulation that makes it able to make diffrent sounds from the buzzer.
+The last component on the bread board is the buzzer that is connected with PWM and ground.
+PWM is a pulse-width modulation that makes it able to make different sounds from the buzzer.

-Latsley you need to connect the LCD accordingly to the bread board image or schematic.
+Lastly you need to connect the LCD accordingly to the bread board image or schematic.
 If you purchased a LCD with the I/O Expander for I2C Bus soldered on you only need to connect the SDA, SCL, ground and VCC (live 5v<).

 ## Platorm
-For this project both a local and cloud soultion has been applied.
+For this project both a local and cloud solution has been applied.
 This IoT-Intercom will work without the cloud platform but most have the local Node-RED solution.
-Node-RED is handeling all communication to and from the deivce while the cloud save all questions, answer etc (data) thats been sent, while Node-RED only stores the latest message.
+Node-RED is handling all communication to and from the device while the cloud save all questions, answer etc (data) thats been sent, while Node-RED only stores the latest message.

-Node-RED was choosen to make the device not cloud dependent so that communication will be avalibel localy on the network.
-But Node-RED does not come with any database or such to store data and thats why Ubidots was choosen as cloud solution.
+Node-RED was choosen to make the device not cloud dependent so that communication will be available locally on the network.
+But Node-RED does not come with any database or such to store data and thats why Ubidots was chosen as cloud solution.
 And I choose Ubidots among all cloud solutions because it has a REST Api that makes it easy for Node-RED to send JSON data to be stored in Ubidots.

 ## The code
-Following describes core funcinalities in the micropython code.
+Following describes core functionalities in the micropython code.
 But before we star some libraries is needed.
-All this is avalible for download in this github reprositorys lib folder in root, so make sure you upload them to your development board as well.
+All this is available for download in this github repositories lib folder in root, so make sure you upload them to your development board as well.

 ### WiFi connection
-In order for the deivce to work properlly some kind of network solution is required and in this project WiFi has been choosed.
+In order for the device to work properly some kind of network solution is required and in this project WiFi has been chosen.
 This makes the device easy to deploy at any area or home.
 All code that handles the network connection is defined in the function ```do_connect()```.
 Code below connects to WiFi with provided credentials and applies this connection to the device.

 ```